evanfwelch/production-feature-engineering/PITCHME.md

 *All the data we just queried was actually fake data*
 </p>

+Note: For this talk i wrote a module that populates the hackathon API with fake data
 ---
 <!-- .slide: style="text-align: left;"> -->
 ## Strategies we will cover: